 Photo by Ben Swecker

-Chum slamon fry (Oncorhynchus keta), Port Moody, Canada
+Chum salmon fry (Oncorhynchus keta), Port Moody, Canada

 Photo by Ruth Foster